2017 WPA Women's World Nine-ball Championship

 The 2017 Women's World Nine-ball Championship was a professional nine-ball pool tournament which was held in Hainan Chengmai (China) from 8 to 11 November 2017.
 The event was organized by the Guoao Group, which has hosted this event from 2013.

 Overall 64 players from all around the world was divided into 8 groups of 8 players, where double elimination format was applied.
 In the group stage all matches were race to 7 with alternate break format.
 Overall 32 players proceeded to the main tournament - knockout stage.
 In the knockout stage all matches were played race to 9.

-Siming Chen won the title with the 9–7 victory over Pan Xiaoting in the final.
+Chen Siming won the title with the 9–7 victory over Pan Xiaoting in the final.
 It was Chen's first Women's World Nine-ball title.

 Prize money

 The prize money for the event is shown below.